parlaynu/hue-utilities/README.md

 To do the opposite, that is have the light always turn on, run with the '--negate' flag.

+Note that this has worked correctly in all the testing I have done, but it's possible there is some scenario that I haven't thought of where this doesn't work.
+Seems pretty solid though.

+Also, it could be possible for a software update to overwrite this setting, so you'll need to keep an eye on it.

 Enjoy your slumber!

+### Checking Silent Status

+To verify that your lights are still in silent mode, you can use the check-silent.py application:

+    $ ./check-silent.py -h
+    usage: check-silent.py [-h] light_id [light_id ...]

+    positional arguments:
+      light_id    id of light to check

+For example:

+    $ ./check-silent.py fc513d4a-2b9b-4cc5-b0a7-38e4812949a1 c8dba9da-9b15-44f0-8888-0a4a72c3620a
+    fc513d4a-2b9b-4cc5-b0a7-38e4812949a1: name: Light1, configured: True
+    c8dba9da-9b15-44f0-8888-0a4a72c3620a: name: Light2, configured: True

+This can also optionally send notifications to you using the pushover APP.
+To configure this, edit the configuration file in 'hlib/resources/config.yaml' and add these entries:

+    pushover_token: application-token
+    pushover_clients:
+    - client-key

+To create your application and find your client key, refer to the [pushover API documentation](https://pushover.net/api).

+I run this as a cron job on a raspberry pi.

 ## Event Listener